Check out all of the blog posts in this series:

-As you gear up to write your application essays, you may have looked at sample “winning” essays published in books or on websites, only to ask yourself afterward, “Sure, these are great, but what do these essays have to do with me?”
-This blog series will show you how to plan for, draft, and edit outstanding essays.
-By the end of this series, you will approach your writing with confidence, as you apply what you have learned to your task.
+As you gear up to write your application essays, you might have looked at sample “winning” essays published in books or on websites, only to ask yourself afterward, “Sure, these are great, but what do these essays have to do with me?”
+This blog series will show you how to plan, draft, and edit outstanding essays of your own.
+By the end of this series, I promise that you will approach your writing with confidence as you apply what you have learned to this task.

 Ready to get started?
 Great!
 Let’s learn how to go from example to exemplary right now.

-Let’s jump right in and get started by looking at two sample essays to see what makes them so effective.
+Let’s jump right in and get started by looking at two sample essays to learn what makes them so effective.